List of 7th Heaven characters: Mary Camden

-Mary Camden-Rivera (played by Jessica Biel) is the eldest daughter of Eric and Annie.
-She is the second out of the seventh member of the family.
+Mary Camden-Rivera (played by Jessica Biel) is the second-born child and the eldest daughter of Eric and Annie.
 She was born in 1982 and started out when she was 14 years old.
 Mary might be considered the black sheep of the Camden family.
 By the time she is 15, Mary is an aspiring athlete with an immense love for basketball.
 As the months progress, she seems to rise in both ability and confidence (so much so that she wants to play in the WNBA someday) until she is hit by a car before the end of her freshman year, critically injuring her knee.
 She has a series of different boyfriends.
 She dates Wilson West, a guy she meets at the park while with Ruthie, who becomes her first love.
-He later reveals to Mary that he had sex with a sixteen-year-old girl, and got her pregnant.
-The girl died in childbirth, leaving Wilson with a son, Billy (actually named Wilson Jr.).
-By her senior year, she and her basketball teammates allow their grades to slip, which causes their coach to impose a lockout on them.
+He later reveals to Mary that he had sex with a 16-year-old girl and got her pregnant.
+The girl died in childbirth, leaving Wilson with their son Wilson Jr., called Billy.
+By Mary's senior year, she and her basketball teammates allow their grades to slip, which causes their coach to impose a lockout on them.
 After a secret meeting, the team decides to enact their frustrations by vandalizing the school gym.
 They are caught at the scene of the crime, and are arrested.
 Through a special program for first offenders, Mary is able to evade serious punishment by doing community service, which is where she meets Robbie Palmer.
 When she gets her driver's license, she can not parallel park but, on Lucy's advice, cries about it and the driving instructor compassionately gives her a passing grade.
 Mary has a dream of playing pro for the Lakers, and thinks that when her coach rings her up that this is the dream coming true, but it's actually training disabled people for the Special Olympics.